wxGlade/wxGlade/sphinx/tutorial.rst

  * select the fith, empty slot
  * then hit :kbd:`Ctrl-V` (or use the context menu)

-You may of course copy in the Design window and paste in the Tree or vice versa.
+You may of course copy in the *Design* window and paste in the *Tree* or vice versa.

 * **Drag & Drop in Design Window:**

- * drag the sizer handle to the empty slot while holding the :kbd:`Ctrl` key
+ * hold the :kbd:`Ctrl` key and drag the sizer handle to the empty slot

 * **Drag & Drop in Tree Window:**

- * drag the sizer node / icon in the *Tree* window to the empty slot, holding the :kbd:`Ctrl` key
+ * hold the :kbd:`Ctrl` key and drag the sizer node / icon in the *Tree* window to the empty slot

 If you don't hold the :kbd:`Ctrl` key, the item will not be copied, but moved.